 KCC’s Ministry of Missions and Outreach now offers a mini-grant program to support church members-individuals or small groups-who need funding to move forward with a project consistent with the Church’s vision and mission<http://www.kensingtonucc.com/about/vision-mission-and-values>.
 Read on for more details.
 Here’s the Mini-Grant Proposal Form.

 Rachel’s Women’s Center provides services for San Diego’s Homeless Women.
 KCC helps by cooking and serving one meal a month.
-A local Girl Scout Troop serves up our next dinner service on Saturday, April 1.
+Our next dinner service is on Saturday, June 3.
 If you can help by preparing a dish or serving the meal, please see the sign-up sheet in Lander Hall.
-For any questions, contact Bonnie McCarthy at firstname.lastname@example.org<mailto:email@example.com
+For any questions, contact Bonnie McCarthy at email@example.com<mailto:firstname.lastname@example.org

 The mission of Rachel’s House is “To address the root causes of homelessness for women by creating communities that value individual needs and differences, with opportunities to effect changes in their lives.”
 We can help, just a little bit, by providing a warm meal for these ladies who are trying so hard to change their lives.
 Read Karen Boyd’s “Rachel Experience” for more insight.